pmac09/fantasy-banter-old/content/about.md

 ---
 authorbox: false
 date: "2020-01-28"
-menu: main
+menu:
+  main:
+    name: About
+    weight: 1         <!-- Menu Order -->

 sidebar: false
-title: ABOUT Hugo
+title: About
 ---

 Hugo is a static site engine written in Go.